threefoldtech/jumpscale_lib/docs/Howto/capacityreport_from_zeroos.md

 ## Step 3: Get the Zero-OS sal

-Jumpscale provides a System Abstraction Layer (sal) for Zero-OS which we can use to get the capacity report from the node.
+Jumpscale provides a System Abstraction Layer (sal) for Zero-OS which can be used to get the capacity report from the node.

 ```python
 node = j.clients.zero_os.sal.get_node(instance="node1")